 Credit Card Processing

 As noted earlier, these devices are somewhere between proprietary and universal.
-The Clover line only works with First Data-compatible processors and the Vital line only works with TSYS-compatible processors.
-However, there are hundreds of compatible processing companies that work with First Data and TSYS.
+The Clover line only works with Fiserv-compatible processors and the Vital line only works with Global Payments-compatible processors.
+However, there are hundreds of compatible processing companies that work with Fiserv and Global.
 For that reason, you’ll have a lot of choice in processor.

 However, it’s important to note that neither system can be reprogrammed, except by the company from whom you originally purchase it.
-That means that if you buy a Clover through First Data Reseller A, you can’t use that machine with First Data Reseller B. Even though they’re both First Data-compatible processing companies, the machines can’t be reprogrammed.
+That means that if you buy a Clover through Fiserv Reseller A, you can’t use that machine with Fiserv Reseller B. Even though they’re both Fiserv-compatible processing companies, the machines can’t be reprogrammed.

 Rates and Fees

-First Data and TSYS’s large reseller networks mean that you’ll have plenty of options when it comes to choosing a credit card processing company.
+Fiserv’s and Global Payments’s large reseller networks mean that you’ll have plenty of options when it comes to choosing a credit card processing company.
 That company will set the rates and fees that you’ll pay to accept cards using a Clover or Vital system.